Table of Contents

 - The trucking company can be held liable in a car vs. truck accident.

 Identifying all the negligent parties in a car accident requires lawyers.
-They will investigate all potentially liable individuals and entities, ensuring they are all held accountable for paying you.
+They will investigate and work to pursue compensation from all potentially liable individuals and entities.

 I Am An Undocumented Immigrant.
 Can I Still File A Case Against A Teen Driver?